kanaka/mal/process/guide.md

 * Add support for the other basic data type to your reader and printer
   functions: string, nil, true, and false.
-These become mandatory at step 4.
+Nil, true, and false become mandatory at step 4, strings at step 6.
 When a string is read, the following transformations are
   applied: a backslash followed by a doublequote is translated into a plain doublequote character, a backslash followed by "n" is translated into a newline, and a backslash followed by another